Longmire, Washington: History

 On August 16, 1883, George Bayley, Philemon Van Trump and James Longmire made the third successful ascent of Mt.
 Rainier.
-During their return trip Longmire discovered several mineral hot springs just north of Bear Prairie.
-He returned to the area later that fall and laid claim to this tract, which would become known as Longmire Springs.
-During the following year he blazed a crude path, which branched off the Yelm-Bear Prairie Road that he and William Packwood blazed in 1861, to Longmire Springs.
+During their return trip, Longmire discovered several mineral hot springs just north of Bear Prairie.
+He returned to the area later that fall and laid claim to the tract, which would become known as Longmire Springs.
+During the following year, he blazed a crude path, which branched off the Yelm-Bear Prairie Road that he and William Packwood blazed in 1861, to Longmire Springs.
 This would become the second trail to track through the future national park.

 In 1884 James Longmire built a trail from Succotash Valley in Ashford 13 mi to the hot springs where he built cabins in the area which now bears his name.
 John Muir described staying there on the way to his ascent of Mount Rainier in 1888.
 The oldest surviving structure in the National Park is a cabin built by Longmire's son Elcaine Longmire at the springs in 1888.
 It is located north of the road in the area now called Longmire Meadows.

 From 1899 to 1904 approximately 500 people a year visited Longmire Springs in the summer months.
 They reached the area by train to Ashford and then on Longmire's wagon trail.
 They enjoyed the mineral springs and the view of Mount Rainier.
 They could also hike to Paradise or Indian Henry's Hunting Grounds, both about 6 mi from Longmire Springs on trails built by the Longmire family.

 In 1890, Longmire built a five-room hotel, which was later expanded.
 By 1906, the Longmires' hotel with assorted tents and cabins totaled 30 rooms.
 In that year, the Tacoma and Eastern Railroad built the original National Park Inn at Longmire, a three-story building with accommodation for 60 guests.
 Having a competitor establish in the Longmire area soured relations between the National Park and the Longmire family.
 There followed some legal disputes between the Longmires and park officials including the opening of a saloon by Robert Longmire (James' son) and its subsequent closure by Acting Superintendent Grenville F. Allen who thought it a "public nuisance".